Wearable gadgets not ready for prime time, tech watchers say

 "I have 20 different photos, but if I look at the pictures I couldn't tell you which product is from which vendor.
 They all look the same," Rasgon said.
 "Wearables sound like a great idea and there's going to be a lot of experimentation.
 People are throwing spaghetti against the wall to see what sticks."

-Sony Corp (6758.T), Samsung Electronics Co Ltd (005930.KS) and Qualcomm Inc (QCOM.O) showed off new or recently launched smartwatches, most of which act as extensions to cellphones, letting users check messages and appointments.
+Sony Corp, Samsung Electronics Co Ltd and Qualcomm Inc showed off new or recently launched smartwatches, most of which act as extensions to cellphones, letting users check messages and appointments.
 Wristbands - like the popular Fitbit that tracks physical activity - also accounted for a big chunk of the devices on display at CES.

 "The function, form and experience have to be as important as the parts you slap inside," he said.